-The uniqueness of Dwell Community Church is not in our doctrinal views.
+The uniqueness of Dwell Community Church is not in our doctrinal views (see our Statement of Faith).
 Rather, it is in the way that we apply our convictions to the world in which we live.
-Dwell is Bible-based, outward-focused and involved.
+Dwell is Bible-based, outward-focused, and involved.
 These areas of practical emphases give Dwell its distinct character.

 When we say that Dwell is a Bible-based church, we convey that we are a Protestant church that orients its ministry around the revealed truth of the Bible.
 Dwell strives to be faithful to the Bible's mandate that the church carry out the message of grace to all people.